 3. Get help from a personal Trainer.

-MotivatePT are based in London, and they make it their priority to help everyone push themselves.
+MotivatePT is based in London, and they make it their priority to help everyone push themselves.
 Whether young, old, pregnant, working out alone or in a group; MotivatePT help people raise their fitness levels and feel good about themselves as they watch their progression. the thing I LOVE most is that they are available anywhere; you don’t have to go to the gym!
-They’ll help you workout at home, outside, even during your lunch break at work.
-They’re available from 6am up until 9pm and will help you make any space your training ground.
+They’ll help you work out at home, outside, even during your lunch break at work.
+They’re available from 6 am up until 9 pm and will help you make any space your training ground.
 THIS is the reason they appealed to me so much.
-Im not at all comfortable in a gym, so have never looked into a personal trainer before.
+I’m not at all comfortable in a gym, so has never looked into a personal trainer before.
 But if I could have someone encouraging me as I’m tackling a steep climb uphill?
 Hells yes!
 If you’re based on London, look them up!

 4. Try new hobbies.

 I might not be the gym bunny kind of girl, but that doesn’t mean I can’t help my fitness in other ways.
-Why not try see what classes are available near to your home?
+Why not try to see what classes are available near to your home?
 Yoga, pilates or dance classes can be less daunting than the gym, and way more fun!
 Even try things where you can get your kids involved, like foldable kids scooters which you’re running or even just get scooter yourself.
 I absolutely LOVE swimming, and always have; so I’ll be looking into the nearest swimming pools available near me.
 Skating, boxing classes, and rock climbing centres are also great alternatives!
 For when kids are a little older, you could even try more active sports like badminton, BadmintonHQ has all the gear you need to get started.
 There are so many possibilities and so much fun to be had.